Solar Hijri calendar

-The epoch (very first day) of the Solar Hijri calendar was the day of the spring equinox, March 19, 622 CE.
-The calendar is a "Hijri calendar" because that was the year that Mohammed is believed to have left from Mecca to Medina, which event is referred to as the Hijrah.
+The epoch (very first day of the first year) of the Solar Hijri calendar was the day of the spring equinox, March 19, 622 CE.
+The calendar is a "Hijri calendar" because that was the year that Muhammad is believed to have left from Mecca to Medina; this event is referred to as the Hijrah.

+The calendar is widely used by many Central Asian and West Asian ethnic groups, such as the Kurds, Pashtuns, Tajiks, Hazaras, Persians, Azerbaijanis, Yazidis, Lurs, Gilaks, Mazanderanis, Qashqais, Khorasani Turks, Nuristanis, Pashayis, Aimaqs, and Talysh people.
+Smaller groups of Turkmens, Balochs, Uzbeks, and Arabs also use this calendar.

 Since the calendar uses astronomical observations and calculations for determining the vernal equinox, it theoretically has no intrinsic error in matching the vernal equinox year.
 According to Iranian studies, it is older than the lunar Hijri calendar used by the majority of Muslims (known in the West as the Islamic calendar); though they both count from the year of the Hijrah.
 The solar Hijri calendar uses solar years and is calculated based on the "year of the Hijrah," and the lunar Hijri calendar is based on lunar months, and dates from the presumed actual "day of the Hijrah".

 Each of the twelve months of the solar Hijri calendar corresponds with a zodiac sign.
-In Iran before 1925 and in Afghanistan before 2023, (Note: Since 1 Muharam 1444 AH (30 July 2022 CE), this calendar is no longer used by the government of Afghanistan, after its switch to the Lunar Hijri calendar.) the names of the zodiacal signs were used for the months; elsewhere the month names are the same as in the Zoroastrian calendar.
+In Iran before 1925 and in Afghanistan before 2023, the names of the zodiacal signs were used for the months; elsewhere the month names are the same as in the Zoroastrian calendar.
 The first six months have 31 days, the next five have 30 days, and the last month has 29 days in common years, 30 in leap years.

 The ancient Iranian New Year's Day, which is called Nowruz, always falls on the March equinox.
 Nowruz is celebrated by communities in a wide range of countries from the Balkans to Central Asia.
-Currently the Solar Hijri calendar is officially used only in Iran.

 Structure

 Epochal date

-The calendar's epoch (first year) corresponds to the Hijrah in 622 CE, which is the same as the epoch of the Lunar Hijri calendar but because it counts solar years rather than (shorter) lunar years, the two calendars' year numbers do not coincide with each other and are slowly drifting apart, being about 43 years apart as of 2023.
+The calendar's epoch (first year) corresponds to the Hijrah in 622 CE, which is the same as the epoch of the Lunar Hijri calendar.
+Because it counts solar years rather than (shorter) lunar years, the two calendars' year numbers do not coincide with each other and are slowly drifting apart, being about 43 years apart as of 2023.